tvanwer1/Hw-1/README.md

 # Conclusion

-This data set highlights that the consumer will pay more in the fall months.
-As well as appoximately 50% more for organic Hass avocados.
+This data set highlights that the consumer will pay more in the fall months for all Hass avocados.
+As well as pay appoximately 50% more for organic Hass avocados.
 Additional twice as many avocados are purchased in the winter and spring months when the average unit price is the lowest.
 Lastly, if you are in the store and organic avocados are less than 50% of the price of conventional avocados then that would be a deal!

 # Content